-Investing in artificial intelligence and innovative technologies for the management of recruitment may seem a justified action only for large companies, employment agencies or search and selection companies (especially in light of the high numbers of CVs with whom they work on a daily basis).
+Investing in artificial intelligence and innovative technologies to manage recruitment may seem justified only for large companies, employment agencies, or search and selection companies (especially in light of the high numbers of CVs with whom they work daily).
 In reality, investing in artificial intelligence solutions is also a strategic move for the growth of small and medium-sized enterprises.
-So, let’s see why SMEs should do it what are the advantages and what the effects on the management of the recruitment process.
+So, let’s see why SMEs should do it, what the advantages are, and what the effects are on the management of the recruitment process.

-From the financial to the manufacturing sector, artificia intelligence technologies are being positively received by many companies for facilitating their performance in the job market.
+From the financial to the manufacturing sector, many companies are positively receiving artificial intelligence technologies to facilitate their performance in the job market.
 Despite this, however, and as demonstrated by the aforementioned study, it is easier to find Artificial Intelligence (AI) solutions within large companies (61%) than in medium-sized organizations (21%).